awsdocs/aws-cli-user-guide/doc_source/cli-usage-help.md

 The [AWS CLI Command Reference](https://docs.aws.amazon.com/cli/latest/reference/) also contains the help content for all AWS CLI commands\.
 The descriptions are presented for easy navigation and viewing on mobile, tablet, or desktop screens\.

 **Note**
 The help files contain links that cannot be viewed or navigated to from the command line\.
-You can view and interact with these links by using the online AWS CLI reference\.
+You can view and interact with these links by using the online [AWS CLI Command Reference](https://docs.aws.amazon.com/cli/latest/reference/)\.

 ## API Documentation<a name="api-reference"></a>

 All commands in the AWS CLI correspond to requests made to an AWS service's public API\.
-Each service with a public API has an API Reference Guide that can be found on the service's homepage on the [AWS Documentation website](http://aws.amazon.com/documentation/)\.
-The content for an API Reference Guide varies based on how the API is constructed and which protocol is used\.
-Typically, an API Reference Guide contains detailed information about the actions supported by the API, the data sent to and from the service, and any error conditions that the service can report\.
+Each service with a public API has an API reference that can be found on the service's homepage on the [AWS Documentation website](http://aws.amazon.com/documentation/)\.
+The content for an API reference varies based on how the API is constructed and which protocol is used\.
+Typically, an API reference contains detailed information about the actions supported by the API, the data sent to and from the service, and any error conditions that the service can report\.

 **API Documentation Sections**
 +  **Actions** – Detailed information on each action and its parameters \(including constraints on length or content, and default values\)\.
 It lists the errors that can occur for this action\.
 Each action corresponds to a subcommand in the AWS CLI\.